 Ingredients For Red Velvet Fudge:

-This red velvet fudge is great, because it only requires 5 simple ingredients.
+This easy red velvet fudge is great, because it only requires 5 simple ingredients that you can find at your local grocery store.

-- PlantFusion Red Velvet Complete Protein - PlantFusion is my favorite plant based protein.
+- PlantFusion Red Velvet Complete Protein - PlantFusion is my favorite plant-based protein.
 It has the best creamy texture and flavor of any vegan protein powder I have ever had.
-I love using the red velvet flavor for recipes like this fudge, because it's super flavorful, and naturally sweet.
+I love using the red velvet flavor of their complete protein for recipes like this fudge because it's super flavorful and naturally sweet.
+Not only is it delicious, but it is also fortified with digestive enzymes, contains superfoods, and is free of major allergens.
 As always, my code: "NATURALVEGAN" gets you 25% off your purchase!

-- Vegan Sweetened Condensed Milk - Any sweetened condense milk will work.
-However this is my go-to.
-It's sugar-free, and has the perfect sweet, creamy taste.
+- Vegan Sweetened Condensed Milk - Any sweetened condensed milk will work.
+However, this is my go-to.
+It's sugar-free and has the perfect sweet, creamy taste.

-- Natural Red Food Coloring - Make sure to use a natural red food coloring.
+- Natural Red Food Coloring - Make sure to use natural red food coloring.
 Artificial colors are highly toxic, so it is best to avoid them whenever possible.
+You can still achieve a rich red color with natural red food coloring.

 - Coconut Butter - Coconut butter helps this red velvet fudge to solidify, and give it the perfect soft yet firm texture.
 Make sure that you use smooth coconut butter that is not dried out.
 If your coconut butter is dry, add a little bit of raw coconut oil to the coconut butter and mix until it is smooth and creamy.